GiovanniSalmeri/yellow-filelist/README.md

 ## Example

-Embedding a list of all files in the base folder:
+Showing a list of all files in the base folder:

 `[filelist]`

-Embedding a list of files in the subfolder `docs` with various options:
+Showing a list of files in the subfolder `docs` with various options:

 `[filelist docs]`
 `[filelist docs pdf]`